 We’ve probably all seen a brick breaker of some sorts throughout our lifetimes – whether it be the original Breakout or even something like Bubble Burst.
 Idle Brick Breaker by Tech Tree Games is a little different.
 There’s no strategy or aiming involved here, simply upgrading your brick-breaking balls, collecting cash and gems and when the time is right prestige-ing to buy permanent upgrades.

 As with most idle games there’s not a lot to it, just sit back and enjoy, log in regularly to upgrade and collect cash.
 Some idle games start you off very active and as you pick the game up they become more and more grindy – here there isn’t all that much for you to do from the get go other than upgrade your balls and if you’re so inclined you can watch a video for extra resources.
-The game also has a weekly challenge to see how much value your brick breaking world can accumulate within 24 hours, the challenge will award you with gems (premium currency).
+The game also has a weekly challenge to see how much value your brick breaking world can accumulate within 24 hours, the challenge will award you with gems (premium currency) and badges for your different ball types.
+These badges will permanently buff your balls.

 If you’re looking for something to check in on every so often for 3-5 minutes at a time this may be the game for you.
 You can buy 150 gems and a permanent 2x to all coins for £9.99, but personally I don’t think that’s needed – you will occasionally come across gem bricks which you have to manually break, but challenges will also help you collect more.
 The ads are only necessary if you want to rush something ahead and even then they are not overly generous.